project-image

 1001 BackerKits: Timeline, Adventures, and News!

-about 4 years ago – Fri, Mar 13, 2020 at 02:39:52 AM
+over 4 years ago – Fri, Mar 13, 2020 at 02:39:52 AM

 Greetings and hellos to all our backers - I have recovered from the PAX plague, and in the meantime, we've been working on the BackerKit.
 It's ready!
 We encountered a bunch of technical hurdles that had not come up with past campaigns, so it took a bit longer to work them out than intended.
 Thanks for your patience :)